-Students are expected to exercise reasonable care in the use of school equipment.
-Any damage done to library books, textbooks, laptops or other school equipment due to misuse or negligence must be paid for by the student and his family.
-Lost or damaged textbooks will be immediately reported to the office for payment.
-Other school equipment that is damaged should be reported to the superintendent, who will determine if negligence on the part of the student was the cause of the damage.
+Students are expected to exercise reasonable care in the use of school Any damage done to library equipment. books, textbooks, laptops or other school equipment due to misuse or negligence must be paid for by the student and his family. damaged textbooks Lost or will immediately reported to the office for payment.
+Other school equipment that is reported to should be damaged will determine if superintendent, who negligence on the part of the student was the cause of the damage.
 If so, the student and the student's parents will be expected to pay for such damage.